 By Julie Steed, Senior Technical Services Manager

-Since 1 July 2017 individuals are eligible to claim a tax deduction, without the previous requirement to be substantially self employed.
-Although the rules for claiming a personal tax deduction have not changed, there are aspects of the rules that are commonly misunderstood.
+The change has resulted in hundreds of thousands of additional members being eligible to claim a tax deduction and although the rules for claiming have not changed, there are aspects of the rules that are commonly misunderstood.

 Claiming a tax deduction for personal contributions requires a member to submit a valid notice of intent to claim a tax deduction to the trustee of the fund.
 The notice is often known as a section 290-170 notice after the section of the tax law that covers deductible contributions.